How to get more bang for your blog-writing buck

 When I started writing blog articles I didn’t count how long it took to produce each article.
 Then I started counting and discovered I was taking up to 6 or 7 hours to write and edit each article – hours for which no-one was paying me.
 I realised that if I wanted to get better bang for my blog-writing buck I’d have to spend less time writing each article.

-And so I decided to try to spend no more than 3 hours writing and editing each article and quickly discovered I could only meet this target if I stuck to articles about subjects I knew really well.
-Nowadays, if an article’s not coming together easily, I simply delete it and write a different article that comes more naturally and is easier to write.
-And, not surprisingly, the best and easiest articles to write are about the subjects I know best.
+And so I decided to try to spend no more than 2 or 3 hours writing and editing each article and quickly discovered I could only meet this target if I 1) stuck to articles about subjects I knew really well (which are easier to write), and 2) wrote shorter articles.

 4. Are you a smart blogger?